momoah/doco/libvirt_ovs_virtualbmc.md

 ## Introduction

 This configuration allows you to setup a virtual environment that mimics a group of bare metal servers.
 The main purpose I have been doing this was for setting up an OpenStack 13 lab living all on one large baremetal server, on CentOS 7.9.
+Most this information was provided to me Nick Satsia, and I am documenting it via this markdown document.

 ## Packages to Install